Nehamathur15/Nehamathur15/README.md

 Hi there !!
 Welcome to my github.

-I am a budding Data Scientist with a desire to learn and grow.
+I am a Dat aAnalyst and budding Data Scientist with a desire to help organizations harness the power of data.
 I have work experience of 6+ years across geographies in Insurance domain.

 - :mortar_board: I graduated with Masters in Data Science from Pace University in December 2022